Karen Kostiw Presents Gramercy Park

 The streets of New York are so quiet and otherworldly.
-The winds breath can be heard moaning as it twists and turns inbetween the buildings.
+It is so quiet.
+The wind’s breath can be heard moaning as it twists and turns in between the colossal buildings.
 Another unprecedented time we are living through that seems sometimes like a dream or nightmare rather than real life.
 This is an opportunity to be supportive and be collaborative creating a better path forward.
 I want you to be safe and feel supported and cared for during this most challenging time; so stay in touch.

 Fred Peter’s CEO of Warburg Realty and Forbes weekly contributor discusses COVID-19 And Real Estate: With Caution, the Business of Selling Homes Goes On: “Amid escalating concerns about the spread of COVID-19, the New York real estate business is pushing the pause button, but not the stop button.”
 We had a Warburg video conference call yesterday morning and discussed the current market.
-There are a number of agents including me that have been showing, conducting open houses, virtual tours, submitting offers and figuring out a process to conduct closings.
-The market is slower, but not on hold.
-We are all a community of buyer and seller agents that are working together to figure out how to make it happen and be present and support our clients.
+There are a number of agents including me that have been active in the market.
+Conducting showing, open houses, virtual tours, submitting offers and figuring out a process to conduct closings.
+The real estate market is slower, but not on hold.
+We are all a community of buyer and seller agents working together.
+Figuring out how to make transactions happen and be present and support our clients.

 The Monthly New Supply; the typical rate of new inventory coming onto the market during a given month.
 The month of March – 2019 reported 1,792 listings, 2018 reported 1,787 listings and 2017 reported 1,768 listings.
 As of today, there are 1,429 New Supply listings so we are trending downward for 2020.

-The Monthly Contract Rate counts the number of contracts signed within any give month (Listings that fall out of contract are removed from the total).
+The Monthly Contract Rate counts the number of contracts signed within any give month.
 The month of March – 2019 reported 1,090 contracts signed, 2018 reported 1,064 contracts and 2017 reported 928 contracts signed.
-As of 4 Weeks ago 846 “contracts were signed”, 1 Week Ago 180 “contracts were signed” and 1 day ago 29 “contracts were signed”.
+Recent monthly signed contract rate:

 Open Houses – Building Mangement each day are setting stricter guidance and many showings have been suspended.
-Real estate showings and appointments are prohibited in order to eliminate unnecessary traffic in the building.
+Currently, real estate showings and appointments are prohibited to eliminate unnecessary traffic in the building and provided safety.